 After Phil’s talk and dinner and whatever else happens at blogging conferences, Phil was signing autographs.
 Well, I knew this was my time to meet my new BFF!
 I waited till the very end and then bombarded Phil with

 my awesomeness! questions.

 I told Mary and Amy beforehand, “I might cry when I meet him”.
 His passion for teaching kids God’s Word is so inspiring to me.
 And I’m such a big fan I didn’t want to sound like a fan-girl.
 Alas, this happened…

 I’m pretty sure he’s saying, “Amanda, I’m married.
 See.
 This is my wedding ring.”

 Actually, I did not ask him about Veggie Tales or his passion for God’s Word.
 Instead, I asked him about his puppet skills.
 I had to fly my puppet-flag high and let him know I am a puppeteer, too!
 And what do you know?
 WE HAVE MUTUAL FRIENDS.
 Mutual puppeteer-type friends, but mutual nonetheless!

 And my @actuallyNPH photo of Phil and me:

 Now that you are sufficiently embarrassed by me, I want to tell you about a new product Phil has via What’s in the Bible!

 First of all, What’s in the Bible? is one of my favorite tools ever.
-I haven’t talked about it much because honestly, I think my kids are a little young for it.
+I haven’t talked about it much because honestly, I think my kids at 6 and 4 are a little young for it.